mars1980/ind-study/README.md

 ##Assignments
 ####Weekly Blogging Assignments
 1. **Readings:** Post a short response to the readings weekly.
 Please post by Sunday evenings to give me enough time to read and comment.
+Readings will continue to be posted on the previous class blog by the week.
 2. **Field Journal:**  Field journals are a away to experiment and play in developing a spatial practice.
 They are a way to chart your weekly progress in terms of putting the readings and research into practice.
 Use this prompt as a starting point and see what develops from there:
  1. Using research, direct observation, and artistic experimentation - examine, interrogate and intervene on a specific place that is a common/daily part of your life.
 Use whatever methodologies are most comfortable to you: programming, drawing, writing, sound recording, etc. Also, as your practice progress, take on experimental forms of mapping, describing, and disrupting that space.
 The space is up to you but should be a specific, definable, and a space that you engage with regularly.
 Think about medium and how your medium translates to spatial practice.
 Seek out new ways to create space.